AlexShcherb1173/AlexShcherb1173/Readme.md

 <a id="en"></a>

-# ScherbAlex — Project Showcase 🚀
+# AlexShcherb1173 — working repo🚀

-This repository contains **production-ready showcase projects** selected from my working repositories.
+This repository contains **draft of projects** selected from my working repositories.
 Each project demonstrates architecture, clean code, testing, and documentation.

 ---